bsurmanski/wlc/README.md

     int printf(char^ fmt, ...);

 ### Why not use C style casting?
-C casting requires many brackets.
-Brackets are annoying.
+C casting requires many parenthises.
+Parentheses are annoying.
 I tried to reduce the number of brackets required while coding.
+In this sense, there are fewer moments in which you must go back and add that missing left parenthesis.
 Also, WL does not require a forward reference for types;
 If there is none, it would be ambiguous if the cast statement is a cast, or a bracketed statement (or alternatively, would require a further lookahead to see if an operator or identifier follows).
 Also, I believe it will be easier and more intuitive to learn the idea of casting with the new syntax.